An Israeli airstrike hits central Beirut for the first time in nearly a year of conflict

-JERUSALEM (AP) — The first apparent Israeli airstrike on central Beirut in nearly a year of conflict leveled an apartment building early Monday, hours after Israel hit targets across Lebanon and killed dozens of people as Hezbollah sustained heavy blows to its command structure, including the killing of its leader, Hassan Nasrallah.
+JERUSALEM (AP) — The first apparent Israeli airstrike on central Beirut in nearly a year of conflict struck an apartment building early Monday.
+It came after Israel hit targets across Lebanon and killed dozens of people, as Hezbollah sustained heavy blows to its command structure, including the killing of its leader, Hassan Nasrallah.

-The airstrike hit a multi-story residential building, according to an Associated Press journalist at the scene.
-Videos showed ambulances and a crowd gathered near the building located in a mainly Sunni district with a busy thoroughfare lined with shops.
+The strike hit one apartment in a multistory building, damaging the structure but not collapsing it, according to an Associated Press journalist at the scene.
+Videos showed ambulances and a crowd gathered near the building in a mainly Sunni district with a busy thoroughfare lined with shops.

+A Palestinian leftist faction in Lebanon said three of its members were killed in the airstrike.
+The Popular Front for the Liberation of Palestine said in a statement early Monday that its military and security commanders in Lebanon, and a third member, were killed in the attack.

+The group has not played a significant role in the ongoing conflict between Israel and the Shiite militant group Hezbollah.

-An official with Lebanese Civil Defense, who spoke on condition of anonymity because he was not authorized to speak to the media, said at least one person was killed in the strike and 16 people injured.
+An official with Lebanon's Civil Defense had earlier said that a member of the al-Jamaa al-Islamiya was killed in the strike and that 16 other people were wounded, but the Sunni militant group, which fights alongside Hezbollah, has not confirmed the death of any of its members.

-The person killed was a member of the al-Jamaa al-Islamiya, or the Islamic Group, a Sunni political and militant group that is allied with Hezbollah, he said.
+Also early Monday, another strike killed a commander with the militant group Hamas, which has a presence in Lebanon's Palestinian refugee camps.
+Hamas said Fatah Sharif and his family were killed in an airstrike on the Al-Buss refugee camp in the southern port city of Tyre.

-In the past week, Israel has frequently targeted Beirut’s southern suburbs, where the militant group Hezbollah has a strong presence - including a major strike on Friday that killed Nasrallah - but had not hit locations near the city center.
-Monday's strike marked the first on Beirut's center in nearly a year of conflict between Israel and Hezbollah,
+In the past week, Israel has frequently targeted Beirut’s southern suburbs, where Hezbollah has a strong presence — including a major strike on Friday that killed Nasrallah — but had not hit locations near the city center.

-Earlier, Hezbollah confirmed that Nabil Kaouk, the deputy head of the militant group's Central Council, was killed Saturday, making him the seventh senior Hezbollah leader slain in Israeli strikes in a little over a week.
-They include founding members who had evaded death or detention for decades.
+Earlier, Hezbollah confirmed that Nabil Kaouk, the deputy head of its Central Council, was killed Saturday, making him the seventh senior Hezbollah leader killed in Israeli strikes in a little over a week.
+They include the group's founding members who had evaded death or detention for decades.

-Hezbollah also confirmed that Ali Karaki, another senior commander, died in an airstrike Friday strike that killed Nasrallah.
+Hezbollah also confirmed that Ali Karaki, another senior commander, died in the strike that killed Nasrallah.
 Israel says at least 20 other Hezbollah militants were killed, including one in charge of Nasrallah's security detail.

-The Lebanese health ministry documented at least 105 people killed around the country in airstrikes Sunday.
-Two strikes near the southern city of Sidon, about 45 kilometers (28 miles) south of Beirut, killed at least 32 people, the Lebanese health ministry said.
-Separately, Israeli strikes in the northern province of Baalbek Hermel killed 21 people and injured at least 47.
-There were other strikes.
+The Lebanese Health Ministry said at least 105 people were killed around the country in airstrikes Sunday.
+Two strikes near the southern city of Sidon, about 45 kilometers (28 miles) south of Beirut, killed at least 32 people, the ministry said.
+Separately, Israeli strikes in the northern province of Baalbek Hermel killed 21 people and wounded at least 47.

-The Israeli military previously said it also carried out another targeted strike on Beirut, but did not immediately provide details.

 Lebanese media reported dozens of strikes in the central, eastern and western Bekaa and in the south, besides strikes on Beirut.
-The strikes have targeted buildings where civilians were living and the death toll was expected to rise.
+Israel says it targets militants, but the strikes have hit buildings where civilians were living and the death toll was expected to rise.

-In a video of a strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed.
+In a video of a strike in Sidon, verified by the AP, a building swayed before collapsing as neighbors filmed.
 One TV station called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
-The Lebanese health ministry reported at least 14 medics were killed over two days in the south.
+The Lebanese Health Ministry reported at least 14 medics were killed over two days in the south.

-“It has to be,” Biden told reporters at Dover Air Force Base in Delaware as he boarded Air Force One for Washington, though he didn't say when he would call the Israeli leader.

-Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering.
-AP journalists saw smoke over the rubble as people flocked to the site, some to check on what was left of their homes and others to pay respects, pray or simply to see the destruction.
+Meanwhile, wreckage from Friday's strike that killed Nasrallah was still smoldering.
+Smoke rose over the rubble as people flocked to the site, some to check on what was left of their homes and others to pay respects, pray or simply to see the destruction.

 The army says its strikes have degraded Hezbollah’s capabilities and the number of launches would be much higher if Hezbollah had not been hit.